House of Romanov: Rise to power

 Throughout Feodor's reign (1584–1598), the tsar's brother-in-law, Boris Godunov, and his Romanov cousins contested the de facto rule of Russia.
 Upon the childless death of Feodor, the 700-year-old line of the Rurik dynasty came to an end, ushering in the Time of Troubles.
 After a long struggle, the party of Boris Godunov prevailed over the Romanovs, and the Zemsky Sobor elected Godunov as tsar in 1598.
+After a brief period of peace, in 1600 Godunov accused Feodor Nikitich Romanov, the family's leader, and his brothers of treason and witchcraft.
 Godunov's revenge on the Romanovs led to all the family and its relations being deported to remote corners of the Russian North and Urals, where most of them died of hunger or in chains.
-The family's leader, Feodor Nikitich Romanov, was exiled to the Antoniev Siysky Monastery and forced to take monastic vows with the name Filaret.
+Feodor was exiled to the Antoniev Siysky Monastery and forced to take monastic vows with the name Filaret, while three of his brothers died, possibly assassinated by order of the tsar.

 The Romanovs' fortunes again changed dramatically with the fall of the Godunov dynasty in June 1605.
 As a former leader of the anti-Godunov party and cousin of the last legitimate tsar, Filaret Romanov's recognition was sought by several impostors who attempted to claim the Rurikid legacy and throne during the Time of Troubles.
-False Dmitriy I made him a metropolitan, and False Dmitriy II raised him to the dignity of patriarch.
+False Dmitriy I made him a metropolitan of Rostov-on-Don, and False Dmitriy II raised him to the dignity of patriarch.
+His brother Ivan Romanov took part in the overthrow of Vasili IV of Russia.
 Upon the expulsion of the Polish army from Moscow in 1612, the Zemsky Sobor offered the Russian crown to several Rurikid and Gediminian princes, but all declined the honour.
+In the end, Filaret's 16-year-old son Mikhail Romanov, was chosen as a compromise candidate between the cossacks and the nobility, and was acclaimed tsar on 13 February 1613.

-On being offered the Russian crown, Filaret's 16-year-old son Mikhail Romanov, then living at the Ipatiev Monastery of Kostroma, burst into tears of fear and despair.
-He was finally persuaded to accept the throne by his mother Kseniya Ivanovna Shestova, who blessed him with the holy image of Our Lady of St. Theodore.
-Feeling how insecure his throne was, Mikhail attempted to emphasize his ties with the last Rurikid tsars and sought advice from the Zemsky Sobor on every important issue.
+On being offered the Russian crown Mikhail, then living at the Ipatiev Monastery of Kostroma, burst into tears of fear and despair.
+He was finally persuaded to accept the throne by the delegation sent by the Zemsky Sobor, and was crowned on 11 July.
+Feeling how insecure his throne was, Mikhail attempted to emphasize his ties with the last Rurikid tsars and to reestablish the sacrality of the monarchy, and sought advice from the Zemsky Sobor and the boyars on every important issue.
 This strategy proved successful.
-The early Romanovs were generally accepted by the population as in-laws of Ivan the Terrible and viewed as innocent martyrs of Godunov's wrath.